Radoslav-Stxrmy/TDD_Tests/README.md

 # TDD_Tests
-Test Driven Development from RealPython Learning Path
+Test Driven Development from RealPython using PyTest

+In this hands-on course, you’ll see how to create Python unit tests, execute them, and find the bugs before your users do.
+You’ll learn about the tools available to write and execute tests, check your application’s performance, and even look for security issues.